Homebuyer Education

 • Choosing the right home

-• Finding financing
+• Finding the right financing

-• Legal concerns
+• Understating legal concerns

 • Home inspection